readthedocs/sphinx-hoverxref/docs/usage.rst

 =====

 This extension defines a custom role called ``:hoverxref:``.
-When this role is used, it will show a tooltip when ``hover`` mouse event is triggered, and will populate the content tooltip with the content of the document and section the link is pointing to.
+When this role is used, it will show a tooltip when the ``hover`` mouse event is triggered, and will embed the content of the document/section the link is pointing to, into the tooltip's content.

 ``:hoverxref:`` uses Sphinx's internals reference resolution to find out where the link points to.
 So, the way of referencing the section works in the same way as the ``:ref:`` standard role.
+See `Sphinx's ref role documentation`_ for more information.

+.. _Sphinx's ref role documentation: https://www.sphinx-doc.org/en/stable/usage/restructuredtext/roles.html#role-ref

 Simplest usage example,